wandersonwhcr/romans/README.md

 ### Exception Handling

 The filter `RomanToInt` uses Lexer to tokenize the input and Parser to build the Integer number.
-When some error is found, the Lexer or Parser throw Exceptions to notify the problem with specific code.
+When errors are found, the Lexer or Parser throw Exceptions to notify the problem with specific code.

 ```php
 use Romans\Filter\RomanToInt;